2028 Summer Olympics: Security

-Security will be handled by the U.S. federal government with an agreement signed by the LA organizing committee and Department of Homeland Security (DHS) in February 2020, but it will not be involved in the Games' funding, covering only the aforementioned security costs.
+Security will be handled by the U.S. federal government with an agreement signed by the Los Angeles Organizing Committee for the 2028 Olympic and Paralympic Games (LAOCOG) and Department of Homeland Security (DHS) in February 2020, but it will not be involved in the Games' funding, covering only the aforementioned security costs.

-The Olympics are the second to take place in the United States since the September 11 attacks in 2001.
-Like the 2002 Winter Olympics in Salt Lake City, which took place five months after that attack, the United States Department of Homeland Security will designate the Olympics a National Special Security Event (NSSE).
+The Olympics are the second to take place in the United States following the September 11 attacks in 2001 and the Boston Marathon bombings in 2013.
+Like the 2002 Winter Olympics in Salt Lake City, the United States Department of Homeland Security will designate the Olympics a National Special Security Event (NSSE).
 Due to this designation, the United States Secret Service will be in charge of security and will head a single chain of command.

-Casey Wasserman has insisted that there will be no issues with the federal government on obtaining visas for athletes, security and delivery at the 144th IOC Session.
-Concerns were raised by IOC officials regarding travel bans and ongoing tensions within the US.
-Wasserman also stated they have received bipartisan support from all previous US presidents, along with Donald Trump.
-LA28 officials met with then President-elect Trump at Mar-a-Lago and his administration pledged to help Los Angeles recover from the wildfires, and hold "the greatest games".
+Casey Wasserman has stated that there will be no issues with the federal government on obtaining visas for athletes, security and delivery at the 144th IOC Session, emphasizing that they have received bipartisan support from all previous U.S. presidents, including Donald Trump.
+LA28 officials met with then President-elect Trump at Mar-a-Lago in January 2025 and his administration pledged to help Los Angeles recover from the wildfires, and hold "the greatest games".
 In July 2025, $1 billion in funding was earmarked for a Homeland Security Grant Program for federal security and planning costs as part of the One Big Beautiful Bill Act.

+LAPD reports estimates they will spent approximately $1.1 billion in policing alone.
+LAOCOG reports the funding for security is contingent on promises made by the Trump Administration on providing money.
+The city council reported they cannot take the risk on the federal government not providing security funds for LAPD costs and the OCOG not being clear on how the cost will be reimbursed.